dandraka/Zoro/README.md

 # ⚠️ IMPORTANT NOTE ⚠️
-The project is being converted to Dotnet Core 5.0.
+The project is in the process of being converted to Dotnet Core 5.0.
 Branch `master` doesn't build yet.
 For a successful build, get the branch `dotnet-461`.

 ***